qualityshepherd/brine/assets/posts/southern_coast.md

 **0906 Old Shepherd's Field** Stone foundations peek through tall grass, marking where Bellwick hamlet once stood.
 Shepherds still use the old stone pens, though Tam (`Weathered, Superstitious`) insists on proper etiquette when visiting.
 The ancient well remains reliable, but those who draw water always leave something in return.

 **0907 Fare Fight** A copper-skinned warrior named **Lunara** (`Warrior, Proud, Suffers No Fools`) is fighting three armored traders; her broken spear lodged in one traders' shoulder, she now wields daggers. _Wandering hands were NOT part of the fare_.
 The traders' wagon is smoking and will soon go up in flames.
 Within the wagon are 300s of pelts and two casks of fine wine (200s).

+**1001: Unkindness of Ravens:** Jagged peaks with numerous raven nests.
+One particular nest contains a pair of small, polished stones that reflect light in unique patterns.
+These are _message stones_, used to communicate over long distances.

 **1004 Maude's Meadery** Vibrant wildflowers border a meandering stream, the air sweet with honey and herbs.
 The southwestern hives are empty now; their bees drawn to Harlan's Grove despite the distance.
 Those that return seem changed, producing bitter honey before dying.
 Maude (`Herbalist, Worried`) studies each fallen bee, unwilling to believe her old friends' hops could be the cause.
 Her storage barn holds dozens of honey barrels and mead casks, watched over by her foreman Burt (`Gruff, Loyal`).